By Heather S. Owen, MD, FACEP, TeamHealth Chief Safety & Quality Officer, EMC of TeamHealth Past President, Texas College of Emergency Medicine

 As I have done this exercise in times of success and difficulty, my answers have most certainly changed.
 It has helped me recognize and embrace my successes, identify my current weaknesses, unveil stressors and identify opportunities for growth.
 It prompts great reflection and transparency.
 Each time, I can then initiate the change necessary to lead me back to my path.

 There are many ups and downs in life and these fluctuations certainly affect how we feel about our personal and professional life.
-One of my greatest lows was on December 26, 2013.
-It was 7:00 a.m. on the day after Christmas, and I had just gotten off a busy night shift.
-I had frantically driven home, plucked my 5-year-old daughter out of bed and rushed to arrive at the surgical center for her eighth eye surgery in four months.
+At one of my low points, I had just finished a busy night shift at 7:00 a.m. on the day after Christmas, and I frantically drove home to pluck my 5-year-old daughter out of bed.
+We rushed to arrive at a surgical center for her eighth eye surgery in four months.
 We arrived at 7:12 a.m. and the staff at the desk glared at me as I carried her through the lobby in her nightgown.
 Twelve minutes late – the staff did not miss the opportunity to chide me for being late.